-- Is there a potential export control issue here? - What if it was SMPH and they were receiving healthcare information (HIPAA), including patients' names, SSNs, lab tests, diagnoses, etc.? - What if it was the Department of Electrical Engineering and they were receiving design information for a new high speed communications device on which they are to conduct transmission tests?
+- Is there a potential export control issue here? - What if it was the medical school and they were receiving healthcare information (HIPAA), including patients' names, SSNs, lab tests, diagnoses, etc.? - What if it was the Department of Electrical Engineering and they were receiving design information for a new high speed communications device on which they are to conduct transmission tests?